agautheron/agautheron.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to the professional web page of **Dr. Timothée Schmoderer**.
-TS is an engineer who graduated from INSA Rouen Normandie with a  specialization in applied mathematics.
-In 2018, they received two  Masters degrees in theoretical and applied mathematics, one from  Sorbonne Université (Paris VI) and the other from Normandie Université.
-TS started in 2018 a thesis in nonlinear control theory under the supervision of [Witold Respondek](http://lmi.insa-rouen.fr/membres/9-membres/professeurs/19-respondek-witold.html) from [LMI](http://lmi.insa-rouen.fr/) (INSA Rouen Normandie, Rouen) and [Emmanuel Trélat](https://www.ljll.math.upmc.fr/trelat/) from [LJLL](https://www.ljll.math.upmc.fr/) (Sorbonne Université, Paris).
+Welcome to the professional web page of **Dr. Timothée Schmoderer**. <span class="semi-bold">TS</span> is an engineer who graduated from INSA Rouen Normandie with a  specialization in applied mathematics.
+In 2018, he received two  Masters degrees in theoretical and applied mathematics, one from  Sorbonne Université (Paris VI) and the other from Normandie Université. <span class="semi-bold">TS</span> started in 2018 a thesis in nonlinear control theory under the supervision of [Witold Respondek](http://lmi.insa-rouen.fr/membres/9-membres/professeurs/19-respondek-witold.html) from [LMI](http://lmi.insa-rouen.fr/) (INSA Rouen Normandie, Rouen) and [Emmanuel Trélat](https://www.ljll.math.upmc.fr/trelat/) from [LJLL](https://www.ljll.math.upmc.fr/) (Sorbonne Université, Paris).
 He successfully defended his Ph.D thesis on the 21st of June 2022.
-In 2023, TS was appointed as a one year post-doctoral fellow in the control of  time-delay dynamical systems at [INRIA DISCO](https://team.inria.fr/disco/fr/) team ([L2S](https://l2s.centralesupelec.fr/), CentraleSupélec).
+In 2023, <span class="semi-bold">TS</span> was appointed as a one year post-doctoral fellow in the control of  time-delay dynamical systems at [INRIA DISCO](https://team.inria.fr/disco/fr/) team ([L2S](https://l2s.centralesupelec.fr/), CentraleSupélec).

 <p style="margin-bottom: 0;"><strong>Content</strong>:</p>